Aydin-ab/ray-aydin/doc/source/ray-core/handling-dependencies.rst

 Runtime Environment Specified by Both Job and Driver
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-When running an entrypoint script (Driver), the runtime environment can be specified using `ray.init(runtime_env=...)` or `ray job submit --runtime-env` (See :ref:`Specifying a Runtime Environment Per-Job <rte-per-job>` for more details).
+When running an entrypoint script (Driver), the runtime environment can be specified using ``ray.init(runtime_env=...)`` or ``ray job submit --runtime-env`` (See :ref:`Specifying a Runtime Environment Per-Job <rte-per-job>` for more details).

-- If the runtime environment is specified by ``ray job submit --runtime-env=...``, the runtime environments are applied to the entrypoint script (Driver) and all the tasks and actors created from it.
+- If the runtime environment is specified by ``ray job submit --runtime-env``, the runtime environments are applied to the entrypoint script (Driver) and all the tasks and actors created from it.
 - If the runtime environment is specified by ``ray.init(runtime_env=...)``, the runtime environments are applied to all the tasks and actors, but not the entrypoint script (Driver) itself.

 Since ``ray job submit`` submits a Driver (that calls ``ray.init``), sometimes runtime environments are specified by both of them.
 When both the Ray Job and Driver specify runtime environments, their runtime environments are merged if there's no conflict.